 Plagiarism is defined as 'borrowing or using someone else's written statements or ideas without giving written acknowledgement to the author'.
-Students are encouraged to conduct research beyond the course material, but they must not use any documents prepared by current or previous students, or notes prepared by instructors at Koç University or other universities without properly citing the source.
-Furthermore, students are expected to adhere to the Classroom Code of Conduct (http://vpaa.ku.edu.tr/academic/classroom-code-of-conduct) and to refrain from all forms of unacceptable behavior during lectures.
+Students are encouraged to conduct research beyond the course material, but they must not use any documents prepared by current or previous students, or notes prepared by instructors at Koç University or other universities without properly citing the source. to adhere to the Code of Furthermore, students are expected Classroom Conduct (https://apdd.ku.edu.tr/en/classroom-code-of-conduct/) and to refrain from all forms of unacceptable behavior during lectures.
 Failure to adhere to expected behavior may result in disciplinary action.